tmasthay/IslandOfMisfitToys/README.md

 This repository contains implementations of various misfit functions found in seismic literature.
 Our goal is to create a comprehensive collection of these functions to aid researchers and practitioners of seismic inverse problems.

+If you have interest in adding features, please add a pull request or contact me directly at tyler@oden.utexas.edu.

+If you have any trouble with our code or find bugs, **please** let us know as well by filling out an issue!

 ## Table of Contents

 - [Introduction](#introduction)